Best Places to Shop

 St. Pete Beach

 St. Pete Beach was named the No. 1 Beach in America by TripAdvisor in 2021, but on St. Pete Beach’s main street, historic Corey Avenue, you'll sense a retro vibe, for sure.
-Tour the eclectic assortment of independent stores, which offer everything from jewelry to home decor and artwork.
+Tour the eclectic assortment of independent stores, which offer everything from jewelry to home decor, and other local finds such as Freaky Tiki Surf Shack, with locations in St. Pete Beach and Clearwater, which creates unique, fun and environmentally friendly surf wear.

 Pass-a-Grille's small downtown area is lit up at dusk